A unified diagrammatic approach to topological fixed point models: Beyond-topological moves

 where the left hand side depicts a cellulation of a sphere by a clockwise (front) and a counter-clockwise (back) 2-gon, and the right hand side is the empty manifold.
 In network notation, this looks like

 \item The \emph{$1$-surgery move}

 where the left hand side depicts a triangulation of an annulus, and on the right we have a triangulation of two disks.
 In network notation, we find

 \end{itemize} Note that both moves are non-topological, as at least one of their networks (in fact both) does not represent a disk.
 In particular, the right hand side of the 1-surgery move consists of two disconnected components.
+Also note that it does not matter how exactly we implement the surgery operation concretely in terms of networks.
+All equations between networks of the correct topology are equivalent via the topology-preserving moves.
+This is true for general topology-changing moves.

 Models of the invertible liquid are models of the topological liquid which fulfil the additional equations Eq.~\eqref{eq:invertibility0} and Eq.~\eqref{eq:invertibility1}.
 As such only the trivial model (every tensor being equal to the number $1$) fulfils these equations.
 However, physically it is fine if the equations only hold up to pre-factors, such that we can ignore Eq.~\eqref{eq:invertibility0} as it is only equates scalars.
 In this case, also the model based on the matrix algebra in Eq.~\eqref{eq:matrix_algebra} is invertible, as plugging it into Eq.~\eqref{eq:invertibility1} yields